Shoulder Injury/underwent operation to rectify and since lost all mobility locally.

 His improvement is 80% so far.
 His mobility is greatly improved, his range of movements is far more normal.
 He has no pain other than occasional when he has overdone some kind of work with that shoulder.
 He is able to stand upright and assume a better posture.
 Strength has seemingly returned to that arm and during the working sessions we had found some incidental imbalance to the elbow now rectified also.

-He will be take a Scenar break very soon, and this will most likely be for some weeks to allow the body to assimilate all the new information it has received (during which time more changes will be expected).
+He will take a Cosmodic break very soon, and this will most likely be for some weeks to allow the body to assimilate all the new information it has received (during which time more changes will be expected).
 Then most likely he will resume a small number of sessions to encourage the complete restoration and regeneration of lost ability.
 Once this process is complete he will be able to assume a new exercise regime in order to rebuild lost muscle tissue where necessary.